acl-services/paprika/README.md

 ### Prerequisites

-Paprika has a `peerDependecy` of `styled-components` so make sure to install it as a dependency in your project.
+Paprika has a `peerDependency` on `styled-components` so make sure to install it as a dependency in your project.

 ```sh
 yarn add styled-components